Communications and Collaboration: Migration Information

 - Opening Outlook - the first time you open Outlook, you will be prompted to setup your profile.
 This will automatically discover your username, after setup you will be prompted to restart Outlook.

-For information on using email tools such as Out of Office, Forwarding, Junk / Spam settings and administering shared mailboxes please use the Email Tools Page
+For information on using email tools (e.g. Out of Office, Forwarding, Junk/Spam settings and administering shared mailboxes) please use the Email Tools Page

 My "To" field doesn't auto-generate names

-To resolve a users name, input their name into the To field and then select the Check Names button or tab into the next field.
-This will create the cache and the next time you email the user they will appear in the drop down.
+To resolve a user's name, input their name (or part of it) into the To field, select the Check Names button or tab into the next field and select from the list.
+The next time you email the user, their account should appear in the drop down list as you type.

 Need Help with Outlook or Outlook Web App?

 Why not give the Microsoft Office Support site a try https://support.office.com

 Accessing Shared Mailboxes